jamesec/jamesec.github.io/o/eft_books.md

 >
 > page 448
 > Despite their theoretical differences, it should be noted that both Greenberg’s and Johnson’s versions of EFT-C remain highly similar at the clinical level as they each rely on the same core interventions, which are outlined in the original text (Greenberg & Johnson, 1988).

+I'm only listing English-language books on Emotion-Focused Therapy, with one exception: a book written in German.

 ## Leslie S. Greenberg
 - Greenberg, L. S. (2025). *On becoming emotion focused*.
 American Psychological Association (APA).